In conversation with Noel Cheer at St Andrew’s on The Terrace on 24 October 2015, the focus was ‘Saying “Yes” to life – being human together’.

 In a 2015 talk at Upaya Zen Centre in Santa Fe, New Mexico, Stephen Batchelor renders his Buddhist biography as a series of radicalisations.
 In his first radicalisation as a Gelugpa monk, he tried to transport himself wholesale into the internally-consistent system of Tibetan Buddhism.
 Next, in a distinct shift of emphasis, he practiced for four years in a Korean sŏn (zen) hall just asking himself the question ‘what is this?’, absorbing the lesson that at the vibrant root of all experience we fundamentally don’t know what’s going on.

-Most recently the radical ‘secularism’ of Siddhattha Gotama as set out in early Buddhist texts has deeply shaped his thinking.
+Since then the radical ‘secularism’ of Gotama as set out in early Buddhist texts has deeply shaped his thinking.
 By ‘secular,’ Stephen is referring to the use of the word in its original sense: of this age, or of this world.
 ‘For indeed’, he asks, ‘when the needs of this life and this planet impinge so vividly, so indubitably upon us, might sinking our energies into speculations about other realms and future lives border on the immoral?’

-A couple of years ago, Stephen led a retreat, also at Upaya Zen Centre in New Mexico, with Roshi Joan Halifax with the intriguing title After Buddhism.
+Stephen led a retreat in February 2013, also at Upaya Zen Centre in New Mexico, with Roshi Joan Halifax with the intriguing title After Buddhism.
+This was, of course, to become the title of his next book.
 Download those talks here.

 Broadcast on BBC Radio 3 in April 2013, Joan Bakewell interviews Stephen Batchelor to find out about his life as a Buddhist.